990consulting/bmf-monitor/README.md

    * example: "true"

   * `ALERT_SNS_CHANNEL`
-    * SNS channel to send alerts to
+    * SNS channel to send alerts to - will create channel if not existing
     * default = None
     * example: "tbd"